rotundasoftware/backbone.subviews/README.md

 ## Details

-To insert a subview into a view, simply include `<div data-subview="[subviewName]"></div>` in the view's template, where [subviewName] is the name of the subview.
+To insert a subview, just put `<div data-subview="[subviewName]"></div>` in the appropriate place in the parent view's template, where [subviewName] is the name of the subview.
 This "placeholder" `div` will be completely replaced with the subview's DOM element.

 Then include an entry for the subview in the `subviewCreators` hash.
-The key of each entry is this hash is a subview's name, and the value is a function that should create and return the subview instance.
+The key of each entry is this hash is a subview's name, and the value is a function that should create and return the new subview object.

 After the parent view's `render` function is finished, the subview's will automatically be created and rendered (in the order their placeholder `div`s appear inside the parent view).
-Once all subviews have been created and rendered, the `_onSubviewsRendered` method (if one exists) is called on the parent view, which enables you to execute any additional rendering logic that depends on subviews having already been rendered.
+Once all subviews have been created and rendered, the parent view's `_onSubviewsRendered` method is called (if one exists), in which you can execute any additional rendering logic that depends on subviews having already been rendered.

 When a parent view is re-rendered, its subviews will be re-rendered (their `render` function will be called), but the subview objects will remain the same - they will not be replaced with completely new view objects.
 As a result any state information that the subview objects contain will be preserved.